 As a sophomore, Schreiber started at second base for the varsity baseball team.
 The next year, in the spring of 1958, the team got to play four home games in a special place: Ebbets Field.
 Although the Dodgers had departed at the end of 1957, the lovable old ballpark in Crown Heights still saw occasional use for various events before it was demolished in 1960.
 College baseball was among those activities, thanks to Long Island University coach William “Buck” Lai, a Dodgers scout and instructor.

-Even now, Schreiber clearly recalls the two-run homer he hit to beat Manhattan College on April 24, 1958:
+Decades later, in 2006, Schreiber clearly recalled the two-run homer he hit to beat Manhattan College on April 24, 1958:

 “I remember it almost like it was yesterday.
 I just got through basketball season and I was struggling for hits.
 Most of my career, I never saw the ball hit the bat.
 But a lefty was pitching, so the angle was good, and the ball was out in front of the plate.
 My concentration was so keen, I didn’t look up, I was running hard to first base.
 Then I heard a rattle, and I knew it had to be the ball in the seats.
 The crowd was just a handful, people who loved college ball — that time of year wasn’t conducive to real good baseball.